 Meredith O’Brien has written a variety of pieces on topics from pop culture, politics and gender issues, to education and media criticism, including more than a dozen pieces for the Society of Professional Journalists’ publication Quill.
 She is currently a contributing writer to The Mighty website and the National Multiple Sclerosis Society’s MS Connection website.

-Her work has appeared in a wide variety of venues including: The Atlanta Journal-Constitution, The Baltimore Sun, The Boston Globe, The Hartford Courant, The Huffington Post, The Indianapolis Star, The Nation, The St. Louis Post-Dispatch, The Avalon Literary Review, and Intima: A Journal of Narrative Medicine.
+Her work has appeared in a wide array of venues including: The Atlanta Journal-Constitution, The Baltimore Sun, the Babble website, The Boston Globe, GateHouse News Service, The Hartford Courant, Health Central, The Huffington Post, The Indianapolis Star, Inside Higher Ed, The Mighty, The Nation, The Poynter Institute website, Remedy Health Media, the Smart Music website, The St. Louis Post-Dispatch, STAT News, The Avalon Literary Review, and Intima: A Journal of Narrative Medicine.

 She formerly wrote on a regular basis for: